A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 • Year-round accessibility and few cancellations

-📍 Check flights from Bodo to Svolvær or Evenes on Skyscanner
+📍 Check daily flights from Bodo to Svolvær or Evenes on Skyscanner

 Charming old wooden houses in bright strong colors an afternoon at dusk by the blank water with majestic mountains in the distance